mhoanghold/qebayapi/README.md

 It use q-io, so it is almost asynchronous, something could be improved in this field for request xml creation phase.

+https://github.com/benbuckman/nodejs-ebay-api is another nodejs module for ebay api interface

+qebayapi have a number of advance over nodejs-ebay-api related to ebay trading api

 Advance over other implementation
 =================================

-https://github.com/benbuckman/nodejs-ebay-api is another nodejs module for ebay api interface

 It has a single parameter structured, it means *complete isolation* of every call from each other, ie you can use it concurrently for a number of ebay application (say sandbox and production app), or response type required.